-Since cannabidiol improves inflammatory processes, when paired with a healthy diet, it may alleviate gastrointestinal complications, like IBD.
-Studies show that there is an abundance of CB2 receptors found in the gut, which may help inflammatory responses associated with digestive upset when using hemp extracts for pets.
+Since cannabidiol improves normal inflammatory processes, when paired with a healthy diet, it may alleviate gastrointestinal complications, like IBS.
+Studies show that there is an abundance of CB2 receptors found in the gut, which may help normal inflammatory responses associated with digestive upset when using hemp extracts for pets.

 What Does Hemp Extract Do for Discomfort?

-Discomfort is also caused by inflammation within the body.
+Discomfort is also caused by normal inflammatory pathways within the body.
 THC and CBD both have shown to promote healthy inflammatory responses.
 Other cannabinoids, including CBG, CBC, and THCV also contribute to the management of normal inflammatory responses.
 All of these compounds are found in a Full Spectrum Hemp Extract.

 Remember those receptors we were discusssing?
-Cannabidiol binds to the cannabinoid receptors of cancer cells, which regulates cell survival, the cell’s ability to replicate, and inflammation.
-Cancer generally spreads uncontrollably through the body because the apoptosis switch is turned off.
+Cannabidiol binds to the cannabinoid receptors of weakened immune cells, which regulates cell survival, the cell’s ability to replicate, and normal inflammatory pathways.
+Weakened immune systems generally spreads uncontrollably through the body because the apoptosis switch is turned off.

-When the apoptosis switch is turned off, cancer fools the body into thinking cancer cells are its own and allows the cells to replicate.
+When the apoptosis switch is turned off, weakened immune systems fool the body into thinking cells are its own and allows the cells to replicate.
 When the apoptosis switch is turned on, cell suicide occurs, which results in cells that are no longer meant to be in the body being destroyed.

 Complications of Endocannabinoid Deficiency